 I used to go backpacking a lot but family, work and years changed that to day walks and long distance walks using hotels and a luggage service.
 However having watched a number of videos on YouTube of older people backpacking I decided I would start overnight hiking again, with all my gear on my back.
 That was 2011, this is an on going story.

 One thing that is going to be radically different with my hiking now, is the weight I am going to carry – things are going to be lightweight.
 Not so lightweight that I cut the handles off my toothbrush, eat crushed Pringles and drink cold water.
 I want to be comfortable, cook a little and drink hot tea but still not be weighed down whilst walking.

 If I am not walking I love camping so some of the blog posts and pages mix camping and walking.

-Trying to get the weight down of my backpacking gear has been a process, which I have written about, for 2011 and 2012.
-This year’s experiences, so far, are here - and I will add to this during the year.
+Trying to get the weight of my backpacking gear down has been a process, which I have written about and reviewed over the last few years.
+Here is the page for this year:

 When I have been searching the internet and YouTube for ideas about techniques and equipment I particularly liked pages where people laid out their gear with descriptions and then showed it in use – so have created some similar pages and illustrate my gear in use in my blog.

 - Backpacking gear list – you can download my spreadsheet I use to list and calculate how much weight I carry.